Breast Implant Check London UK

 Breast Implant Check at Centre for Surgery

 Centre for Surgery is a centre of excellence for all types of cosmetic breast surgery, and our surgeons have many years of experience in carrying out revision breast surgery.
 Our state-of-the-art Baker Street clinic is located in Marylebone in the heart of central London.
-We are one of the few clinics in the UK to pioneer a specialist breast implant check service for women who may be concerned about potential breast implant problems.
-If you would like to have a breast implant check, please get in touch with us today on 020 7993 4849 or complete the contact form below to schedule an in-person consultation with a specialist breast surgeon at Centre for Surgery in London.
+We are one of the few clinics in the UK to pioneer a specialist breast implant check service for women concerned about potential breast implant problems.
+If you would like a breast implant check, please contact us today at 020 7993 4849 or complete the contact form below to schedule an in-person consultation with a specialist breast surgeon at Centre for Surgery in London.